psychopy/workshops/source/3days/day2/pavlovia.rst

 Syncing our own study to pavlovia
 ----------------------------------

-If the task that you need doesn't already exist - push your own!
+If the task that you need doesn't already exist - upload your own!
 Before you get started try to make sure you:

+.. rst-class:: build

     *    Have a fresh folder that contains only **one .psyexp file and the resources needed by that file**.
-*   It can also be helpful to make sure your folder is not in a location already under git version control.
+    *   It can also be helpful to make sure your folder is not in a location already under git version control (if you're not sure, you can show hidden files, if your folder or any folder above it in the path has a .git file - that area ia under version control).

 .. nextSlide::

 Once you have made your experiment and made sure that your local folders are organized neatly ( **with one .psyexp file in this location**) you're ready to sync your project to pavlovia!.

 .. image:: /_images/sync_to_pav.png
+    :width: 80%
-    :align: left
+    :align: center

 .. nextSlide::